Here is the best and most beloved gelaterie in Rome…

 Top Locations: Via Uffici del Vicario, 40 (Pantheon); Viale Oceania, 90 (Eur)

-Why: Giolitti is a historic success story, they were established in 1900 and are still family run.
-Their Pantheon location is the original store, and is the most elegant place to devour a gelato in Rome.
-They also have other sweets, such as ice cream cakes, pastries and chocolates.
+Why: Established in 1900 and still a family run business to this day, Giolitti is arguably Rome’s best-known gelateria.
+Their Pantheon location is the original store, and is hands down the most elegant place to devour a gelato in the city.
+They also have other sweets, such as ice cream cakes, pastries, and chocolates.

-Romeing Recommends: Taste: The Coppa Giolitti, a gelato ‘sundae’ with custard, chocolate, zabaione, cream and hazelnut shavings.
+Romeing Recommends: The Coppa Giolitti, a gelato “sundae” with custard, chocolate, zabaione, cream, and hazelnut shavings.

 More Info: giolitti.it